-All donkeys that pass through our workshops are even microchipped and recorded to help us keep track of the progress of the donkeys.
+All donkeys that pass through our workshops are recorded to help us keep track of their progress.

 Our veterinarians are fully qualified and experienced in tending to any donkey that is sick or injured and we often offer ‘roadside assistance’ or out patient calls to donkeys in distress.

 Now at the Nowzad donkey santuary in Afghanistan we have seven rescue donkeys; Rosie and her daughter; Kushi, Jalala, Demazang, Shahzada, Lola, Maqbula and Azad, our first rescued horse.